KevinFiorentino/solana-token-client/README.md

 - `npm run metadata`
 - Visualize the Phantom wallet, `ADDRESS_RECEIVER`, again.
 The token should have the name and image.
 - Visualize the `MINT_ADDRESS` in [Solana Explorer DevNet](https://explorer.solana.com/?cluster=devnet).
 The token should have metadata, current supply, owner, and among other data.

+### 3. Get token metadata

+- Config in the `token-info.ts` file the `MINT_ADDRESS` got in the first step.
+- `npm run info`
+- You can visualize the token information in three parts: the token information, the on-chain metadata, and the off-chain metadata.